apache/tvm-rfcs/rfcs/xxxx-collage.md

 ```

 The candidates are allowed to overlap, and ultimately it is the job of the Collage searcher to find a selection of
-candidates which covers the whole Relay expression without overlap.
+candidates which cover the whole Relay expression without overlap.
+There may be many thousands of candidates in flight
+during the Collage search.

+We currently have three distinct flavors of partitions:

+- For pattern-based BYOC integrations, individual `DFPattern`s are used to select the `"Composite"` functions to
+  offload, and those are grouped into a `"Primitive"` Relay function with a `"Compiler"` attribute.
+- For operator-based BYOC integrations, per-operator predicates indicate operators to offload, and again those are
+  grouped into a `"Primitive"` Relay function with a `"Compiler"` attribute.
+- For TVM, obviously all of Relay can go into a single partition, however for search efficiency the partitions should
+  roughly mimic the Relay `FuseOps`.
+That pass uses the `"TOpPattern"` (of type `OPPatternKind`) attribute on all Relay
+  operators, and rules for when operators of one kind can be folded into another (typically by moving scalar ops from
+  elementwise operators into the output position of an earlier operator).
+This is implemented as a
+  stand-alone analysis which encodes its result using `"Primitive"` functions.

+Two new flavors are also showing up:

+- For easy external library integration we would like to borrow the `DFPattern`-with-composite-functions approach from
+  pattern-based BYOC integrations.
+But we'd like to leave those composite functions outside of any `"Primitive"`
+  function so that the library calls could end up within larger TVM kernels.
+- `FuseOps` is generally considered too inflexible, and we've sought a more flexible way to express target-dependent
+  fusion rules.

-We provide a set of 'base' partition rules which produce candidates from the dataflow graph directly.
-We also provide a
+So in the same way `DFPattern`s provide a small library of 'base' and 'combinator' pattern rules supporting a wide
+variety of examples, we seek the same economy and flexibility from `PartitionRule`s.

+An obvious question is whether all partition rules should be expressed with `DFPattern`s, possibly by extending
+the `DFPattern` library itself.
+Indeed, though it does not appear to be used in prod, the `DominatorPattern` is
+an attempt to use `DFPattern`s to subsume the existing `FuseOps` machinery.
+We actually went down this path but
+decided to back out:
+- Since we are interested in searching over possibly overlapping candidate partitions we'd need the `DFPattern`
+  machinery to all enumeration over all matching sub-expressions.
+That would require a rewrite of the
+  `DFPatternMatcher`.
+- Some of the more subtle fusion rules are difficult to express as patterns.
+- `DFPattern`s are widely used outside of just partitioning, so any change would need to ensure no efficiency
+  or cognitive overhead for those common cases.

+That pushed us to the present design, which builds on `DFPatterns`, but introduces new 'base' and 'combinator'
-set of 'combinator' partition rules which can produce new candidates from the results of an arbitrary sub-rule or
+partition rules which can be combined to match the desired partition flavors.
+The 'base' rules produce candidates
-sub-rules.
-By mixing these base and combinator rules we can express a wide variety of partition strategies and encoding
-conventions.

-There may be many thousands of candidates in flight during the Collage search.
-We take care to defer constructing or
-rewriting Relay expressions until absolutely necessary.
-We only pay for extracting a function to represent a candidate
-when we need to measure it's cost.
-And we only pay for rewriting the overall Relay expression to commit to a
-partitioning when the Collage search has completed.
+from the dataflow graph directly (eg all sub-graphs matching a given `DFPattern`).
+The 'combinator' rules
+combine the candidates found by one or more sub-rules into a new set of candidates (eg by indicating the
+sub-candidates should be wrapped by a `"Composite"` function, or touching sub-candidates should be unioned
+together).

-The base rules implemented so far:
+The base rules are:

 - `DFPatternPartitionRule`: Given a `DFPattern` and expression predicate, produces a candidate for every sub-graph
   matched by the pattern and predicate.
 Unlike the `PatternRewriter`, candidates are free to overlap.
+Mainly used
-Used to bring BYOC
-  patterns into the Collage framework.
+  to bring BYOC patterns into the Collage framework.
-- `OpPredicatePartitionRule`: Given an attribute name, produces a candidate for every call to a primitive Relay operator
+- `OpPredicatePartitionRule`: Given an attribute name, produces a candidate for every call to a primitive Relay
-  where the operator i) has predicate bound to that attribute which ii) returns true given the call sub-expression.
+  operator where the operator i) has predicate bound to that attribute which ii) returns true given the
-  Generally this will result in a singleton sub-graph containing only the call, but it may also pull in constant
+  call sub-expression.
+Generally this will result in a singleton sub-graph containing only the call, but it may also
-  arguments to the call should they be required.
-Used to bring BYOC operator predicates into the Collage framework.
+  pull in constant arguments to the call should they be required.
+Used to bring BYOC operator predicates into the
+  Collage framework.
 - `OpCallByKindPartitionRule`: Uses the `"TOpPattern"` attribute provided for every Relay operator to produce a
   candidate for every call to a 'fusable Relay operator'.
-Used to look ahead to how TVM will fuse sub-graphs.
+Used to select the operators which `FuseOps` will consider
+  parts of kernels.

-The combinator rules implemented so far:
+The combinator rules are:

-- `CompositePartitionRule`: Indicates all candidates matched by the sub-rule should be wrapped by a `"Composite"`
+- `CompositePartitionRule`: Indicates all sub-candidates matched by the sub-rule should be wrapped by a `"Composite"`
   function.
 The `"Composite"` name is taken from the rule name.
 Used to indicate Relay operators (or groups of Relay
   operators) should be mapped to target-specific operators, both for BYOC and TVM external library integrations.
-- `PrimitivePartitionRule`: Indicates all candidates matched by the sub-rule should be wrapped by a `"Primitive"`
+- `PrimitivePartitionRule`: Indicates all sub-candidates matched by the sub-rule should be wrapped by a `"Primitive"`
   function, possibly with an additional `"Compiler"` attribute.
 Used to delineate a partition (or kernel).
-- `UnionPartitionRule`: Simply unions all the candidates from all sub-rules together.
+- `UnionPartitionRule`: Simply unions all the sub-candidates from all sub-rules together.
 Used to combine
   individual `DFPatternPartitionRules`.
-- `CombinePartitionRule`: Given a sub-rule and a list of 'combiner' rules, finds all possible ways of combining the
+- `CombinePartitionRule`: Given a sub-rule and a list of 'combiner' rules (see below), finds all possible ways of
-  sub-rule's candidates to yield even larger candidates.
-Note that the sub-rule's candidates may also be directly
+  combining the sub-candidates to yield even larger candidates.
+Note that the sub-candidates may also be directly
   included in the results.
-The
-  'combiner' rules allow combining by \p OpPatternKinds, combining the arguments to tuples which themselves are
+The 'combiner' rules allow combining by `OpPatternKinds`, combining the arguments to
-  arguments to Relay operator calls, and so on.
-This rule is intended to mimic the existing TVM `FuseOps` pass, though:
+  tuples which themselves are arguments to Relay operator calls, and so on.
+This rule is intended to mimic the
-  i) all candidates are found rather than just the largest, ii) the starting set of candidates can be provided by any
+  existing TVM `FuseOps` pass, though: i) all candidates are found rather than just the largest, ii) the starting
-  other rule, and iii) we rely on `SubGraph` validity checking to weed out infeasible candidates.
+  set of candidates can be provided by any other rule, and iii) we rely on `SubGraph` validity checking to weed out
+  infeasible candidates.
 - `OnlyValidPartitionRule`: Given a `SubGraphConfig`, ignores candidates with 'invalid' sub-graphs.
 Used to limit the
   maximum candidate depth, the number of independent outputs, and whether intermediate 'taps' are allowed.
 - `HostPartitionRule`: Produces candidates for all Relay expressions which could be
   'left behind' for execution by the host (eg on the VM).
 This rule lets us simplify the overall Collage search
   algorithm.

-(Though not yet implemented, we'd like to allow a combinator rule which will union candidate based on their 'anchor'
-operators.
-This can be used to implement 'vertical' and 'horizontal' partition on more primitive candidates.
-Note that
-the \p SubGraph machinery supports multiple-input and -output sub-graphs and their validation, so horizontal partition
-is easy implement.)

-Here are some typical ways to combine `PartitionRules` for different partition/fusion strategies:
+Here are some typical ways to combine `PartitionRules` for different partition flavors:

 - Classic operator-predicate based BYOC with
   `AnnotateTarget`/`MergeCompilerRegions`/`PartitionGraph` passes (eg see `tensorrt.py`):